pa-ulander/lecbh/README.md

 ## Unlicense

-This project is licensed under the UNLICENCE License - see the UNLICENSE file for details.
+This project is licensed under the UNLICENSE License - see the UNLICENSE file for details.

 ## Acknowledgments